Q&A on UWCSEA admissions

 K1–Grade 8

-January placements are strongly influenced by factors in the class, cohort, or campus where the vacancies arise, such as gender balance, second language availability, and space availability for additional support in the English as an Additional Language (EAL) or Learning Support programmes.
+January placements are strongly influenced by factors in the class, cohort, or campus where the vacancies arise, such as gender balance, second language availability, and space availability in the English as an Additional Language (EAL) or Learning Support programmes.

 Grades 9, 10 and 11

-We do not offer entry after the start of the school year for High School courses in Grades 9, 10 or 11, as students will have missed too much content in these carefully planned two- and one-year courses.
+We do not offer entry after the start of the school year for High School courses in Grades 9, 10 or 11, as students will have missed too much content in these carefully planned courses.

-Can I apply to both campuses - will that improve my chance of being offered a place?
+Can I apply to both campuses?
+Will a dual application improve my chance of being offered a place?

-We recommend applying to both campuses by making what we call a ‘dual campus application' only if you are genuinely interested in a place for your child at either campus and would be equally happy being offered a place at either campus.
+We recommend applying to both campuses by making what we call a ‘dual campus application' only if you are genuinely interested in being offered a place for your child at either campus.

 As a dual campus applicant, your child will be considered for a larger number of available places and, once entry criteria have been met, will be placed in the eligible pool of applicants for each campus.